Getting media attention for a home staging business has been a hot topic lately.

-3. Think about ways to make an editor’s or reporter’s job easier.
+3. Find ways to make an editor or reporter’s job easier.

-No one has the budgets they used to for extra staff so everyone in the media is working harder.
-Plus, when you consider that they now have to blog, tweet, etc. on top of what they did before, and there’s a 24 hour news cycle that didn’t exist in the past, they have more stories to write, tighter deadlines and less time for research, etc.
+Budgets are tight so everyone in the media is working harder.
+When you consider that reporters now have to blog, tweet, etc. on top of what they did before, they have more stories to write, tighter deadlines and less time for research.

-4. Don’t be afraid to give away your expertise.
+4. Don’t be afraid to give away your home staging expertise.

 Some home stagers mistakenly believe that if they put too many of their tips and ideas into articles, blog posts or press releases that no one will hire them because they’ll do the work themselves based on that advice.